-Celebrating seventeen years of anime and Japanese culture, Kumoricon is back for its biggest year yet!
+Celebrating twenty years of anime and Japanese culture, Kumoricon is back for its biggest year yet!
 Gaining its namesake (kumori) from the Japanese word "cloudy", we embody everything it means to live in the Pacific Northwest and love this fandom.
 Stretching across generations, anime fans have gathered together for an amazing annual event, rain or shine.
 Returning to Portland, Oregon, we are excited to bring you another wonderful anime convention designed and operated with the fans and their devotion in mind.

 Kumoricon was founded and first held in 2003.